 What is Freetrade?

 While a broker like Hargreaves Lansdown typically offers an array of investment products, including bonds, funds, options and futures, Freetrade has opted to dispense with everything except shares and ETFs.
-This streamlined share dealing model won’t appeal to investors looking for a single broker to take care of a diverse investment portfolio but seems to be attracting plenty of users who are happy with the app’s shares-only concept.
+This streamlined share dealing model isn’t for investors looking for a single broker to take care of a diverse investment portfolio but seems to be attracting plenty of users who are happy with the app’s shares-only concept.

 Freetrade claims that there are no plans to add additional asset classes to the stock trading app but it will expand its range of stocks and ETFs on an ongoing basis.
 So, while Freetrade investors are currently limited to a relatively meagre three stock markets and 58 ETFs, this will grow over time.